AdrianSeguraOrtiz/GENECI/README.md

 * `--repairer [StandardizationRepairer|GreedyRepair]`: Solution repairer to keep the sum of weights equal to 1  [default: StandardizationRepairer]
 * `--population-size INTEGER`: Population size  [default: 100]
 * `--num-evaluations INTEGER`: Number of evaluations  [default: 25000]
-* `--cut-off-criteria [MinConfidence|MaxNumLinksBestConf|MinConfFreq]`: Criteria for determining which links will be part of the final binary matrix.  [default: MinConfFreq]
+* `--cut-off-criteria [MinConfidence|MaxNumLinksBestConf|MinConfDist]`: Criteria for determining which links will be part of the final binary matrix.  [default: MinConfDist]
 * `--cut-off-value FLOAT`: Numeric value associated with the selected criterion.
-Ex: MinConfidence = 0.5, MaxNumLinksBestConf = 10, MinConfFreq = 0.2  [default: 0.2]
+Ex: MinConfidence = 0.5, MaxNumLinksBestConf = 10, MinConfDist = 0.2  [default: 0.5]
-* `--f1-weight FLOAT`: Weight associated with the first function of the optimization process.
-This function tries to maximize the quality of good links (improve trust and frequency of appearance) while minimizing their quantity.
+* `--quality-weight FLOAT`: Weight associated with the first term of the fitness function.
+This term tries to maximize the quality of good links (improve trust and frequency of appearance) while minimizing their quantity.
 It tries to establish some contrast between good and bad links so that the links finally reported are of high reliability.  [default: 0.75]
-* `--f2-weight FLOAT`: Weight associated with the second function of the optimization process.
-This function tries to increase the degree (number of links) of those genes with a high potential to be considered as hubs.
+* `--topology-weight FLOAT`: Weight associated with the second term of the fitness function.
+This term tries to increase the degree (number of links) of those genes with a high potential to be considered as hubs.
 At the same time, it is intended that the number of genes that meet this condition should be relatively low, since this is what is usually observed in real gene networks.
 The objective is to promote the approximation of the network to a scale-free configuration and to move away from random structure.  [default: 0.25]
 * `--threads INTEGER`: Number of threads to be used during parallelization.
 By default, the maximum number of threads available in the system is used.  [default: 8]
-* `--graphics / --no-graphics`: Indicate if you do not want to represent the evolution of the fitness value.  [default: True]
+* `--graphics / --no-graphics`: Indicate if you want to represent the evolution of the fitness value.  [default: True]
 * `--output-dir PATH`: Path to the output folder.  [default: inferred_networks]
 * `--help`: Show this message and exit.

-# Techniques contemplated
-- GENIE3:
-    - Python: https://arboreto.readthedocs.io/en/latest/ (GENIE3.py) (C) --> Te permite RF, ET y GBM

-- CLR:
-    - R: https://www.bioconductor.org/packages/release/bioc/html/minet.html (CLR.R) (NC)

-- ARACNE:
-    - R: https://www.bioconductor.org/packages/release/bioc/html/minet.html (ARACNE.R) (NC)

-- MRNET:
-    - R: https://www.bioconductor.org/packages/release/bioc/html/minet.html (MRNET.R) (NC)

-- MRNETB:
-    - R: https://www.bioconductor.org/packages/release/bioc/html/minet.html (MRNETB.R) (NC)

-- C3NET
-    - R: https://cran.rstudio.com/web/packages/c3net/index.html (C3NET.R) (NC)

-- BC3NET
-    - R: https://cran.rstudio.com/web/packages/bc3net/index.html (BC3NET.R) (C)

-- PCIT
-    - R: http://www.bioconductor.org/packages/release/bioc/html/CeTF.html (PCIT.R) (NC)

-- TIGRESS
-    - R: https://github.com/jpvert/tigress (TIGRESS.R) (C)

-- KBOOST
-    - R: http://www.bioconductor.org/packages/release/bioc/html/KBoost.html (KBOOST.R) (NC)

-## Annotations

-Respecto a GENIE3, CLR, ARACNE, MRNET y MRNETB:
- - GENIE3 se implementa en el paquete GENIE3
- - CLR, ARACNE, MRNET y MRNETB se implementan en minet
- - BioNERO es un paquete reciente de R/Bioconductor pero llama a los dos anteriores para usar GENIE3, CLR y ARACNE.
-Aunque sea más actual, simplemente llama a librerías antiguas simplificando los parámetros de entrada (lo cual no nos interesa).
-Además de que no implementa ni MRNET ni MRNETB, por eso se han escogido los paquetes antiguos.

-Respecto a C3NET y BC3NET:
- - Tienen muchos parámetros que no entiendo, preguntar cuáles combinaciones se podrían probar

- Respecto a JUMP3:
- - Se ha intentado utilizar el código del siguiente repositorio: https://github.com/vahuynh/Jump3.
- - En local y con la última versión de Matlab dá error en una función random.
- - Para probar con otras versiones de Matlab empecé a usar contenedores pero al requerir licencia es muy complicado.
-En primer lugar, el id del ordenador donde se instala la licencia debe ser el mismo que donde se ejecuta el script, por lo que su uso dentro de docker no me funciona.
-Además habría que añadir parámetros adicionales al script principal únicamente requeridos en caso de escoger esta técnica de inferencia.
- - En caso de lograr que se ejecutase y saber solventar el problema de la licencia, no tengo ni idea de como poder pasarle los parámetros de entrada al script de matlab.